alexpkeil1/vibr/README.md

     # can look at estimates of each repeated run (partition) to get a sense of the
     # stability of the estimate
-    # here: the estimate is very stable!
+    # here: the estimate is very stable (but cross fit estimate is likely lower bias)!
     vi_sub2avg$ests

     # now examine stability with a continuous variable, which ought to be more unstable